 Welcome to NAU Theatre!
 We hope that your summer is going well and that you are looking forward to the upcoming year.
-Please follow the link below for a letter outlining important information as you enter this phase of your education at NAU.
+Please follow see our New Student Letter outlining important information as you enter this phase of your education at NAU.

 - Be open, creative and flexible.